Thursday, July 18, 2024

 The string of passages (passages red, streets blue)

-A modern poste of galerie Véro-Dodat.
+A modern poster of galerie Véro-Dodat

 Luxuries made them famous: Zola begins his novel Nana in one of the passages, where the protagonist, a budding courtesan, contemplates the splendid wares that she hopes admirers will offer.